AOSC-Tracking/rustc/src/doc/reference/src/patterns.md

 ```

 r[patterns.ident.binding.mode-limitations.edition2024]
+> [!EDITION-2024]
-> **Edition differences**: Before the 2024 edition, bindings could explicitly specify a `ref` or `ref mut` binding mode even when the default binding mode was not "move", and they could specify mutability on such bindings with `mut`.
+> Before the 2024 edition, bindings could explicitly specify a `ref` or `ref mut` binding mode even when the default binding mode was not "move", and they could specify mutability on such bindings with `mut`.
 In these editions, specifying `mut` on a binding set the binding mode to "move" regardless of the current default binding mode.

 r[patterns.ident.binding.mode-limitations-reference]
 Similarly, a reference pattern may only appear when the default binding mode is "move".
 For example, this is not accepted: